jupyterlite/jupyterlite/docs/howto/extensions/frontend.md

-# How to create a Frontend Extension
+# How to create a frontend extension

 TODO